 When most people think of ghee, or clarified butter, they don’t often associate that with something healthy.
-While we’ve been educated to believe that all fat is bad it’s important to look a bit more closely because ghee is actually a super-food and something you should be including in your diet every day.
+However, ghee is actually a super-food and something you should be including in your diet every day.

-Ghee is made by boiling butter very slowly over a low heat.
-In this process all of the milk solids and buttermilk separate from the butter oil, the remainder is strained out so all that is left is pure butter oil (which doesn’t actually need to be kept in the fridge).
+Ghee is made by boiling butter very slowly over a low heat, which separates all of the milk solids and buttermilk from the butter oil.
+The remainder is strained out so all that is left is pure butter oil (which doesn’t actually need to be kept in the fridge).

-While Ayurvedics have known about the benefits of ghee for thousands of years, now it’s the latest trend with A-listers and socialites like Kourtney Kardashian tweeting that she has ghee first thing in the morning.
+While followers of Ayurveda have known about the benefits of ghee for thousands of years, now it’s the latest trend with A-listers and socialites like Kourtney Kardashian, tweeting that she has ghee first thing in the morning.

-Ghee also stays in its liquid form and can be used to move cholesterol and in a detox can be effective in carrying herbs through to the tissues.
+Ghee also stays in its liquid form and can be used to move cholesterol, and when a detoxing can be effective in carrying herbs through to the tissues.

 Another reason ghee is so good is because of its high smoke boiling point – it doesn’t go rancid or become broken down to form free radicals in the cooking process.
 The reason for this is because it’s pure butterfat – the natural fat found in milk, butter and other dairy products.
 Ghee’s boiling point is 232 degrees while butter and coconut oil are at 176 degrees.